The 2023 Pre-College Programs are available during these two-week sessions:

 Introduction to Laboratory Research - AS.020.120

-Pre-College students July 24 - August 4 Homewood Campus
+Pre-College students July 8 - July 18 Homewood Campus

 1 Credit Status: Open Save this Course View Saved Courses

 In this program you will be introduced to a variety of biochemical and molecular biological laboratory techniques.
-These will include DNA analysis by restriction enzyme mapping, amplification of DNA segments by PCR, lipid analysis by chromatography.
+These will include DNA analysis by restriction enzyme mapping, amplification of DNA segments by PCR, and lipid analysis by chromatography.
 Additionally, you will visit a variety of biological laboratories to observe actual research projects.

 Prerequisite: Background in Chemistry and Biology is strongly recommended.